 - 6.1 This Draft Plan has been prepared by the Neighbourhood Development Plan Sub-Group, supported by planning consultants Kirkwells. - 6.2 The results of the first formal consultation has been considered very carefully and used to finalise and amend the first Draft Neighbourhood Development Plan.
 However, midway through this process Warwick District Council submitted modifications on its Local Plan to the Planning Inspector following a protracted discussion about process.
 The Planning Inspector set conditions for agreeing modifications which had substantial impact on Budbrooke by adding an additional site for development thereby more than doubling the number of new dwellings proposed for 100 to 245.
-The Local Plan and its modifications have been subject to an Examination in Public at which representations are made. - 6.3 A Consultation Statement will be published alongside the amended version of the Draft Plan setting out how the representations received at this stage, together with the Screening Report for Strategic Environmental Assessment have been considered, and used to influence and inform the content of the Draft Plan. - 6.4 The results of this formal consultation will be considered very carefully and used to finalise and amend the Draft Neighbourhood Development Plan.
-A Consultation Statement will be published alongside the amended version of the Draft Plan setting out how the representations received at this stage, together with the Screening Report for Strategic Environmental Assessment have been considered, and used to influence and inform the content of the Draft Plan. - 6.5 Following this, it is proposed that the amended, ("Submission") Neighbourhood Development Plan, together with all supporting documentation will be submitted to Warwick District Council in 2017.
+The Local Plan and its modifications have been subject to an Examination in Public and are now adopted. - 6.3 A Consultation Statement is published alongside the submission version of the Plan setting out how the representations received, together with the Screening Opinion for Strategic Environmental Assessment have been considered and used to influence and inform the content of the Plan. - 6.5 This "Submission" Neighbourhood Development Plan, together with all supporting documentation will be submitted to Warwick District Council, and a further consultation will take place.
 Following this, the Plan will be subjected to an Independent Examination by a jointly appointed Examiner, to consider whether the Plan meets the basic conditions, and also any outstanding objections. - 6.6 It is likely that the Examiner will recommend further (hopefully minor) changes, before the Plan is subjected to a local Referendum.
 A straight majority vote (50% of turnout +1) of those on the Electoral Register will be required, before the District Council may "make" the Plan.
-The Neighbourhood Development Plan will then be used to help determine planning decisions in the Parish alongside County and National Planning Policies.
+The Neighbourhood Development Plan will then be used to help determine planning decisions in the Parish alongside District and National Planning Policies.